tldr-pages/tldr/pages/common/pre-commit.md

 > Manage and maintain multi-language pre-commit hooks.
 > More information: <https://pre-commit.com/>.

-- Install pre-commit into your git hooks:
+- Install pre-commit into your Git hooks:

 `pre-commit install`